floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 *Research Question 3*: How can static analysis of source code identify module boundaries in a modular monolith architecture that maximize internal cohesion and minimize external coupling?

-The motivation behind the first research question is to investigate the potential benefits and drawbacks of the modular monolith architecture with a particular focus on its application to migrating existing monolith codebases.
+The motivation behind the first research question is to investigate the potential merits and demerits of the modular monolith architecture with a particular focus on its application to migrating existing monolith codebases.
 To answer this question, we will first define the modular monolith architecture using existing literature, and examine what sets it apart from monolithic and microservices architectures.
-Then, we will proceed to investigate the merits and drawbacks of the software architecture when applied to an existing codebase.
+Then, we will proceed to investigate the merits and demerits of the software architecture when applied to an existing codebase.

 The second research question is motivated by the need for reducing the complexity and error-proneness of manual modularization efforts.
 We will explore the existing automated technologies to aid modularization of monolithic codebases in the literature.